 - growing: 72 percent of visitors to the website are new;

-- diverse: Half of our readers are less than 34 years; two-thirds of them are based in the Middle East, Asia and Africa.
+- diverse: Half of our readers are less than 34 years; 40 percent of them are based in the Middle East, Asia and Africa.

 IRIN is unique in its ability to reach influential decision-makers in governments, the UN, and NGOs; those affected by crises on the ground; other media; and the general public.